Albert Bandura

 Early Life

-Albert Bandura is of Polish descent, born in Alberta, Canada, in the small town of Mundare.
+Albert Bandura was born in Alberta, Canada, in the small town of Mundare.
 He was the youngest of six children, two of whom died in youth, one from a hunting accident and another from the flu pandemic.
 Bandura’s parents were hardworking and self-educated.
-They instilled in him a joy for celebrating life and the pursuit of education.
+They instilled in him a joy for celebrating life and the importance of education.
 His primary education was explorative and practical, as the school he attended was led by only two teachers and had limited resources for educational materials.
-Bandura saw this as an advantage, as he was forced to rely mainly on his own inquisitiveness and the world around him to grasp the concepts that would serve to further his knowledge.
-After finishing school, Bandura went to the Yukon to help protect the Alaskan Highway from sinkholes.
-Upon his return home, he was given the opportunity of staying on the farm in the remote and socially limited town, or continuing his education.
+Bandura saw this as an advantage, as he was forced to rely on his own inquisitiveness and the world around him to grasp the concepts that would serve to further his knowledge.

 Professional Life